AdrianMoldovanBM/Data_Modeling/README.md

 3️⃣ **Transition to Snowflake Schema:** Finally, I combined both *Star schemas*, evolving the model into a *Snowflake schema*.
 This design optimizes data organization, allowing for more complex queries and improved performance.

 🔍 **Outcome:** With this setup, the resulting model supports flexible, detailed analysis and provides a robust framework for tracking key performance metrics, budgeting trends, and more.
-It’s an excellent setup for strategic insights and decision-making in Power BI!
+It’s an excellent setup for strategic insights and decision-making in Power BI.

 ![Presentation](https://github.com/user-attachments/assets/305f3ce2-d992-4070-8804-3826ac9ecdcf)